truenas/middleware/docs/userguide/truenas_system.rst

 * :ref:`Certificates`: used to import existing certificates or to create self-signed certificates

-* :ref:`Support`: used to create a support ticket.
+* :ref:`Support`: used to view licensing information or create a support ticket.

+* :ref:`Failovers`: used to configure high availability.

 Each of these is described in more detail in this section.